Hemachinni/Demyst-Code-Ex/README.md

 # Demyst-Code-Ex

-This project built with angular + spring boot on ubuntu Used docker for containerization
+This project built with angular + spring boot on ubuntu, used docker for containerizing an application

 --prerequisite